bps-github7/Class_Generator/README.md

 _Optional Arguments:_
 * h, --help                  show this message and exist

 * n, --project-name          Provide the name for the project you are creating.
-Program execution will create a new directory with the provided name, located in the default directory to contain newly generated class files.
+By default, program execution will create a new directory with the provided name, located in the default directory to contain newly generated class files.